Showing 1 - 24 of 208 total

 Should I choose a furnace system or a heat pump system?

-Choosing between a furnace system and a heat pump will depend on whether or not you have an air conditioning system currently in place and what the average temperatures are like in the area where you live.
-If you don't currently have an air conditioner, a heat pump can be a good option as it can reverse in the hotter months and draw the hot air out of the home, cooling it down.
+Choosing between a Goodman furnace system and a Goodman heat pump system will depend on whether or not you have an air conditioning system currently in place and what the average temperatures are like in the area where you live.
+If you don't currently have an air conditioner, a Goodman heat pump can be a good option as it can reverse in the hotter months and draw the hot air out of the home, cooling it down.

 Find your new high efficiency system at Superior Home Supplies